ThiagoDiasV/computer-store-api/README.md

 ### Using Dockerfile and docker-compose

+First, you need to run dockerd:

+    root $ dockerd

+OR

+    root $ sudo dockerd

-Clone this repository at a root directory and after this, access the silvertec directory:
+Now, clone this repository at a root directory and after this, access the silvertec directory:

     root $ cd silvertec